thyAshley/100-days-of-code/log.md

 - developing API for social network application

+### Note

+- Felt that i am not using any best practice on typescript, would have to look into courses with typescript as the core.
+- findById return a query while findOne return a promise.

+# Day 54: July 21, 2020

+**Today's Progress**:

+- working on API for socal network application with typescript, express and react
+- using concurrently package to for development of react along with express
+- working with redux and react

+### Note

+- to learn about TDD for development

+# Day 55: July 22, 2020

+**Today's Progress**:

+- Working with frontend of social network application

+# Day 56: July 23, 2020

+**Today's Progress**:

+- creating private route on application

+### Note

+- route component render has access to path parameter

+# Day 57: July 24, 2020

+**Today's Progress**:

+- Working on frontend of mern project

+# Day 58: July 25, 2020

+**Today's Progress**:

+- created forms where user can set their own detail in application.

+### Note

+- To standardize return message format of APIs, faced many issue trying to fix the message format as i did not standardize it in the beginning.
+- To add loading and not loading to redux reducer state to make sure item does not get rendered when loading.

 <hr/>

 This is a collection of middleware that i think is useful for every project.